 If you have watched the news, read a newspaper or spent time online in recent weeks, you’ve probably seen mentions of COVID-19, also known as the coronavirus.
-The virus, which originated in Wuhan, China, is quickly spreading globally with 28 reported cases in the state of Massachusetts at this time.
-Because not much is known about the virus and growing concern about getting sick, it is important to learn the symptoms and when to visit a doctor for examination and potential testing.
+The virus, which originated in Wuhan, China, is quickly spreading globally with 112,000 reported cases in the state of Massachusetts as of July 13, 2020.
+Because not much is known about the virus and growing concern about getting sick, it is important to learn the symptOms and when to visit a doctor for examination and potential testing.

 What is Coronavirus?